Postgres 17 Upgrade

 FOSSA Postgres Helm Chart Deprecation

-After June 16 2025, FOSSA will no longer include a postgres chart within our helm charts, any customers who rely on using a provisioned postgres instance (postgres.provisionInstance, hubble.postgres.provisionInstance, or sparklePostgres.provisionInstance ) will need to migrate to Bitnami for future versions to work.
+After June 16, 2025, FOSSA will no longer bundle a Postgres database within the FOSSA Helm charts.
+Customers who currently rely on the built-in provisioned Postgres instances (postgres.provisionInstance, hubble.postgres.provisionInstance, or sparklePostgres.provisionInstance) will need to migrate to an externally provisioned Postgres 17 database to continue receiving updates.

 Prerequisites